douglatornell/douglatornell.ca/_posts/2012-10-22 - pyramid-persona-group-level-auth.rst

 `Mozilla Persona`_ authentication into Pyramid_ projects.
 He also wrote a tutorial `blog post`_ explaining the basics of how to use the library.
-In principle is should be easy to go from what Georges has written to getting Persona-based authentication fully integrated with group or object level authorization in a Pyramid project, but it took some head scratching for me to do that.
+In principle it should be easy to go from what Georges has written to getting Persona-based authentication fully integrated with group or object level authorization in a Pyramid project, but it took some head scratching for me to do that.